Skip to main content

 For example, if Account 1 has Warranty and Refit sites for Yacht X and Account 2 has Deck and Engineering sites for Yacht X, as long as the user creating the fleet is a user of all of these, they can now group them together to monitor Yacht X as a whole.

-The user picks a set of sites to add to the asset and can assign a cost Custom Field per site to use as a 'budget'.
+You can pick a set of sites to add to the asset and assign a cost custom field per site as a 'budget'.
 A quick total of this field will be visible in the asset card within the fleet.

-Fleet Settings are available when creating a fleet or can be edited through the cog menu.
-Only the fleet creator can change these, and the change will affect everyone who views the fleet.
+Fleet settings are available when creating a fleet or can be edited through the cog menu.
+Only the fleet creator can change these, which will affect everyone who views the fleet.

 Assets must be named (mandatory) and can be given an image, details about the vessel, and labels.
 The label feature is a quick way to see what parts of the work the user is responsible for or quickly recall who is in charge of certain aspects of a project.
 Labels are coloured chips that can also hold a user's details.